roothide/Bootstrap/README.md

 When installing a tweak, you might see a message saying 'Not Updated'.
 This tweak will need to be updated to support Bootstrap.

 Install RootHide Patcher from Sileo.
 When attempting to install a tweak, press 'Convert'.
 In the share sheet, press the Patcher app.
 When you convert a tweak to be Bootstrap compatible, you're given the option to directly convert simple tweaks or use rootless compat layer.
-If a tweak doesn't work with directly converting, try the rootless compat layer!
+If a tweak doesn't work with directly converting, try the rootless compat layer.
 You will need to install rootless-compat as a dependancy.
+Once the tweak is converted, press Ok and click Sileo in the share sheet.
+Press GET on the tweak and run the queue.

 You will need to enable Settings (com.apple.Preferences) in AppEnabler to have tweak preferences show up in the Settings app.
 If an application disappears (like after a bootstrap uninstall) and is supposed to be on your homescreen, open TrollStore settings and press 'Rebuild Icon Cache'.